open-stage/blender-dmx/README.md

 #### INSTALL

-1. Make sure you have Blender 2.9 or higher;
+1. Make sure you have installed [Blender 2.9](https://www.blender.org/download/) or higher;
 2. Download the addon `.zip` file:
    * *Stable*: download the latest release from the right menu (on GitHub)
    * *Unstable*: download the zipped repository